istio/istio.io/content/en/news/releases/1.5.x/announcing-1.5.3/index.md

 DO NOT USE this release.
 USE release 1.5.4 instead.
 {{< /warning >}}

-Due to a publishing error, the 1.5.3 images do not contain the fix for the CVE.
+Due to a publishing error, the 1.5.3 images do not contain the fix for CVE-2020-10739 as claimed in the original announcement.

-This release contains bug fixes to improve robustness and fixes for the security vulnerabilities described in [our May 12th, 2020 news post](/news/security/istio-security-2020-005).
+This release contains bug fixes to improve robustness.
 This release note describes what's different between Istio 1.5.3 and Istio 1.5.2.

 {{< relnote >}}

-## Security update

-- **ISTIO-SECURITY-2020-005** Denial of Service with Telemetry V2 enabled.

-__[CVE-2020-10739](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-10739)__: By sending a specially crafted packet, an attacker could trigger a Null Pointer Exception resulting in a Denial of Service.
-This could be sent to the ingress gateway or a sidecar.

 ## Changes